 - If you are a minister who is scheduled for a Mass, please only attend your assigned Mass for that week; (The Liturgy Committee is working on a new schedule for those comfortable exercising their ministry)

 - Masses will be kept under 45 minutes.

-- Mass parts like the Alleluia or Gloria, normally sung will now be spoken
+- Mass parts like the Gloria or Holy Holy, normally sung will now be spoken.

 - Commonly touched items like hymnals, children’s books, and missals have been removed

 - The sign of peace continues, but only as an internal, prayerful gesture rather than a public expression, no shaking of hands

 - Holy Communion will be brought to you by the Priest and minister in the pew by navigating through the empty pew in front of you

 - If listening to Mass in your car while in the parking lot tune into 90.5 on your FM dial, park in spaces indicated with a white cross

 - All vehicles should leave an empty space between each other

 - Attending mass in your car requires you to stay in your car during the mass, Holy Communion will be brought to you and you should be standing outside your vehicle’s door, unless physically unable